-local law means the Shire of Broome Local Government Property and Public Places Local Law 2012.
+local law means the Shire of Broome Local Government Property and Public Places Local Law 2016.

-(2) Unless the context otherwise requires, where a term is used but not defined in a determination and that term is defined in the local law then the term shall have the meaning given to it in the local law.
+(2) Unless the context otherwise requires, where a term is used but not defined in a determination and that term is defined in the local law then the term has the meaning given to it in the local law.

-Part 2 - Driving Vehicles on Local Government Property
+Part 2 - Driving vehicles on local government property

-2.1 Speed of Vehicles on Reserves
+Speed of Vehicles on Reserves

-A person shall not drive a vehicle or allow a vehicle to be driven upon local government property at a speed exceeding 15 kilometres an hour, or in such a manner as to cause danger, inconvenience or annoyance to any person.
+A person must not drive a vehicle or allow a vehicle to be driven upon local government property at a speed exceeding 15 kilometres an hour, or in such a manner as to cause danger, inconvenience or annoyance to any person.

-Part 3 - Activities Prohibited on Local Government Property
+Part 3 - Activities prohibited on local government property

-3.1 Activities prohibited on local government property
+Activities prohibited on local government property

-A person is prohibited from pursuing all or any of the following activities on local government property except on land which is reserved to the local government for the purpose, or which is set aside under clause 2.7(1) of this local law for the purpose -

-(a) the playing or practice of golf, archery, pistol shooting or rifle shooting.
+A person is prohibited from pursuing all or any of the following activities on local government property, except on land which is reserved to the local government for the purpose or which is set aside under clause 2.7(1) of this local law for the purpose of playing or practicing golf, archery, pistol shooting or rifle shooting.